necrozizi/necrozizi.github.io/posts/20200427/index.md

 - corpse
   - 尸体

-> Chile said it would issue immuity cards to people who have recovered.
+> Chile said it would issue immunity cards to people who have recovered.
 >
 > Nearly 1,100 sailors aboard the Charles de Gaulle, a French **aircraft-carrier**, tested positive.
 >